daanbom/Custom-Drop-Sounds/README.md

 There are also custom sounds for collectionlog, death and max hits.

+Besides that there are custom sounds for teleporting and spec weapons.

 Master volume is the global volume of the sound effects (0-100%)